 If applicable, personal interests must be declared from the outset.

 HOS appreciates that this might be a difficult time for employees, who may feel uncertain about how to progress a concern.
-Support is available at all stages of the process is available from Public Concern at Work.
+Support is available at all stages of the process from the charity Public Concern at Work.

 How the concern will be handled